breedx-splk/red-the-hard-way/README.md

 But what if you're overambitious and like doing extra work?
 What if you are obsessive and crave total control and freedom over how your RED metrics get created?

 What if you just want to do it the hard way?
-Can we do it?
+Can we do it with just manual instrumentation?

 ## Let's try